fabien-gigante/DecoratedShulkerBoxesMod/README.md

 # Colored Shulker Boxes
 Welcome to the *Colored Shulker Boxes* Minecraft mod.

 Too many shulker boxes in your inventory or ender chest ?
 Always confusing them ?
-Not enough colors available in vanilla to distinguish them easily ?
-Need to customize futher their appearance ?
+Not enough colors available in vanilla Minecraft to distinguish them easily ?
+Need to customize further their appearance ?
 Look no further !

 Simply combine a shulker box with two dyes (instead of a single one) in your craft.
 The resulting dyed shulker boxes will have both colors.
 The primary dye determines its lid color, the secondary dye its base color.
 That's it !